LA VERKIN CREEK TRAIL (Kolob Arch, Beartrap Canyon, Willis Creek)

 Joe's Spin:

 This is one of my favorite backpacking/camping areas in Zion, but this isn't one of my favorite hiking trails.
-Parts of the trail are sandy and monotonous and the scenery is more subtle than the main canyon.
+Parts of the trail are deep sand and the scenery is a bit more monotonous and subtle than Zion Canyon.
 But the campsites along the creek make this a great experience and the side hike to the Kolob Arch is well worth the effort.
 Beartrap Canyon up to the falls is also worth the extra effort.
 For most people, however, hiking further up Willis Creek to the end of the trail might be a bit anti-climactic as this section is less photogenic.
-It is still enjoyable to be in the most isolated corner of the park.
+It is still enjoyable to visit the most isolated corner of the park.

 VIEW THE PHOTOGRAPHS!
 Return to the Kolob Section